ramdasjogdand/MyApp/README.md

 ### Workflow Structure

-- **Build & Test**: The CI pipeline includes jobs to build and test each component individually.
+- **Build : The CI pipeline includes jobs to build each component individually.
 - **Deploy to Staging**: The CD pipeline deploys successful builds to a staging environment automatically.

 ### Secrets